 Reducing Clutter in your life is easier when you have the resources.

 Finding ways to properly dispose of unwanted items is important.
 Fortunately, we've got this covered.
-Just for my clients, here is a detailed list of local resources and my favorite local small businesses.
+Here is a detailed list of local resources and my favorite local small businesses.

 Hazardous Waste: Old electronics, TV's and computers, etc. Hazardous Chemicals such as paint and weed killer etc.